Paint guide

 Paint sample and measuring tape

 Paintable wall area = 2 x (length + width) x wall height - doors and windows.
-Then multiply by the number of coats.
+After that, multiply by the number of coats.
+This gives the total coverage you need to buy.

-A 12 ft by 10 ft room with 8 ft walls has 352 square feet of wall surface before openings.
-If doors and windows total 45 square feet, paintable area is 307 square feet.
-With two coats, buy coverage for 614 square feet.
+A 12 ft by 10 ft room with 8 ft walls has a perimeter of 44 ft.
+Multiply 44 by 8 and the walls have 352 sq ft of surface before openings.
+If doors and windows total 45 sq ft, the paintable wall area is 307 sq ft.

 Open the paint calculator